qanastek/sdialog/docs/sdialog/index.rst

 3. Orchestration
 ~~~~~~~~~~~~~~~~

 To enable fine-grained control over dialogue generation, SDialog introduces the concept of orchestrators.
 Orchestrators are modular components that can inject instructions, enforce constraints, or simulate specific behaviors in agents during a conversation.
+This section describes the orchestration mechanism and provides examples of built-in orchestrators.

 BaseOrchestrator
 ^^^^^^^^^^^^^^^^

+The ``BaseOrchestrator`` is the abstract base class for all orchestrators.
+It provides methods for generating instructions, managing persistence, event labeling, and serialization.
+Orchestrators can be attached to a ``PersonaAgent`` to influence its behavior during dialogue generation.

 - **Purpose:** Abstract base class for all orchestrators.
 - **Features:**

   - Can be attached to a PersonaAgent.
   - Provides methods for generating instructions, managing persistence, and event labeling.
   - Supports serialization for reproducibility.